Nattokinase and Stroke Research: Understanding the Evidence

 Stroke

-Strokes or ischemic cerebrovascular accidents (CVA) cause cerebral ischemia.
-A condition where blood and oxygen supply to the brain tissues are lost.
+Strokes or ischemic cerebrovascular accidents (CVA) cause cerebral ischemia, a condition in which the blood and oxygen supply to the brain tissues are lost.
 If not reperfused, neurons die, and a body part’s function is lost.

 That is why people with AF are typically on blood thinners like warfarin or apixaban (Eliquis) and dabigatran (Pradaxa).